exospheredata/veeam/README.md

 Installs the Veeam Backup and Replication Explorers

 #### Actions:
-* `:install` - Installs the Veeam Backup and Replication Console service
+* `:install` - Installs the Veeam Backup and Replication Explorers

 #### Properties:
 _NOTE: properties in bold are required_

 * **`version`** - Installation version.
 Will determine ISO download path if `package_url` is nil
 * `package_url` - Full URL to the installation media
 * `package_checksum` - sha256 checksum of the installation media